MetOffice/simulation-systems/source/WorkingPractices/TestSuites/jules.rst

 .. note::

-    If there are JULES changes to shared science code or metadata then these changes will need to be tested :ref:`with the UM<um_testing>` and :ref:`with LFRic Apps<lfric_apps_test>`.
+    If there are JULES changes to shared science code or :ref:`jules-shared<shared-namelists>` metadata then these changes
+    will need to be tested :ref:`with the UM<um_testing>` and :ref:`with LFRic Apps<lfric_apps_test>`.
 If you have access to LFRic, the :ref:`traclog` will state whether LFRic testing is required based on the branch diff.
 If you do not have LFRic access, this testing will need to be completed by